 - Bride’s mom (and stepmom if applicable)

-3. Handling Escorting for Blended or Separated Families
+3 ~ Who is Escorting for Blended or Separated Families?

-Blended families often create questions about who escorts whom—and there is no single “right” way.
-The goal is comfort, clarity, and respect.
+Blended families often create questions about who escorts whom—but there is no single “right” way to do this.
+Just remember, the goal is to make sure your family feels comfortable and you communicate clearly.

 Common Escort Options That Work Well: